Engee documentation

 every(n, tick)

-n is a positive integer or expression.
+n — a positive integer or expression.

-Returns true if the number of clock cycles elapsed since the activation of the associated state is a multiple of `n'.
+Returns true if the number of clock cycles elapsed since the activation of the associated state is a multiple of n.

 every(3, tick)